dblazonija/object-creator/README.md

 Intended usage is to extend the abstracts of the library and instantiate objects by passing data to your object's constructor.
-For example, when you receive data as a result of an API call, you might get it as an array or as \stdObject.
+For example, when you receive data as a result of an API call, you might get it as an array or as \stdClass.
 Then instead of accessing that data as `$data['value']`, you could acess it as `$object->getValue()` thus mitigating possible errors and additional checks like `isset($data['value'])` before using it.